 - If you are flying into Fort Lauderdale-Hollywood International Airport (FLL), it is important that you also call your airline for information on flight arrivals and departures before, during and after the storm.
 Operations may be interrupted.
 Click here for a list of airlines.

-- Port petroleum operations may be interrupted in the event of storm damage to Port facilities or the entrance channel for ships.
+- Petroleum operations may be interrupted in the event of damage to petroleum facilities located at the Port, or damage/blockage of the Port's entrance channel for ships.

 - Conserve gas by eliminating unnecessary driving after an emergency.